 The majority of lakes within Waushara County are natural and of glacial origin.
 Sandy soils readily allow for the percolation of precipitation into the ground rather than overland flow directly to surface waters.
-This results in a continual recharge of the shallow aquifer underlying the county and surrounding region.11 There are six lakes and/or impoundments found within the Town of Richford.
-(Table 5-10, Exhibit 5-5).
+This results in a continual recharge of the shallow aquifer underlying the county and surrounding region.
+There are 136 lakes and/or impoundments found within Waushara County.
+See Appendix D, Table D-1 for a detailed list of the County's lakes, ponds and springs.
+According to the WDNR's website, Lake Poygan is the fourth largest lake in the state, while the Lohrville and Redgranite quarries are the fifth and third, respectively deepest lakes in the state.